CoderDojo-IowaCity/ecard-sushi/README.md

+---
+title: Creating a Valentine's E-Card with "canvas"
+permalink: index.html
+---
 # E-card sushi
 This project will teach you how to use the HTML5 `<canvas>` element with CSS3 and JavaScript to create a Valentine's card that you can send to your sweetie!